StorytimeStorey/picode/README.md

 ## Relays
 - The relay will need a seperate power supply, as the volts and amps the pi is capable of isn't enough for the relay.
 - The relay's soldered pins can also shock you if you aren't careful.
-We recommend 3D-printing this file: https://www.thingiverse.com/thing:957292 or finding some protective shielding.
+We recommend 3D-printing this file: [Relay Case](https://www.thingiverse.com/thing:957292) or finding some protective shielding.
 It's easy to avoid touching the pins, but it's also very easy to get shocked.
 - Find which GPIO pins you wish to connect and use the female-to-female jumpers to install each IN#.
 - Record which pins you are using and set them in the settings.JSON in the autobox/controller/settings.JSON.
 - You can now wire your relays.
 If you don't know how to do this, I recommend watching some videos.